 Mobile Usage Is on the Rise

-More than one in four off all Internet users use their smartphones exclusively, compared to roughly one in seven Internet users who use desktops exclusively.
+More than one in four of all Internet users use their smartphones exclusively.
+Compared to roughly one in seven Internet users who use desktops exclusively.
 Simply put, mobile devices are more popular than stationary devices when it comes to surfing the web.

 Google Wants You to Adopt Responsive Design

-Having a single version of a website instead of mobile- and desktop-optimized versions make it easier for Google’s crawlers, the little bots that index website, to do their job.
+Having a single version of a website instead of mobile- and desktop-optimized versions make it easier for Google’s crawlers.
+The little bots that index website, do their job.
 Having a single website that fits all screen sizes also makes common online practices such as sharing much easier, which is another thing that Google feels strongly about.
-Improper website design increases bounce rates, which in turn affect how websites rank when a search is performed on different devices.
+Improper website design increases bounce rates, which in turn affects how websites rank when a search is performed on different devices.